RemiOunadjela/DeepVision/README.md

-# Reverse Image Search System
+# DeepVision: GPU-Accelerated Reverse Image Search Engine

 ## Overview

-This project implements a reverse image search system using deep learning and efficient similarity search techniques.
-The system allows users to find visually similar images within a large dataset by using an image as a query.
+DeepVision is a high-performance reverse image search system that leverages deep learning and efficient similarity search techniques.
+This project enables users to quickly find visually similar images within large datasets using an image as a query, making it ideal for applications in digital asset management, content moderation, and visual data exploration.

 ### Key Features